finos/FDC3/docs/api/ref/Icon.md

 ### `src`

-The url to the icon.
+The fully qualified url to the icon.

 ### `size`